 Complaints tend to arise whenever the guest experience fails to live up to expectations.
 Remember that each and every guest will have different standards on what five-star service means.
-For some travelers, this may be a bit of dust that got missed behind in cleaning and for others, it’s a lumpy mattress or the lack of air-con.
+For some travelers, this may be a bit of dust that got missed behind in cleaning and for others, it’s an uncomfortable mattress or something broken.

-In order to preempt unpleasant reviews from happening, it’s beneficial to look into what dissatisfies guests the most – so you can avoid doing the same and learn how to respond to every Airbnb guest review.
+In order to preempt unpleasant reviews from happening, it’s beneficial to look into what dissatisfies guests the most, so you can avoid the same thing occurring to you.
+Here are the most recurring complaints to be aware of:

 Imagine you’re a guest.
 You’ve booked your flights, your accommodation, your activities for the week, yet check-in day is approaching and you’ve still not heard a peep from your host.
-You begin to worry and stress that you’ve been scammed… or worse!
+You begin to worry and stress that you’ve been scammed!
 Yet these situations can be avoided so easily.

 Communicating with your guests should be second nature to any host.
 You should aim to provide them with the most information possible leading up to their stay (including directions from local airports and stations, instructions for check-in/check-out, and perhaps most importantly, your telephone number or your property manager’s) in case of emergency or if any issues arise.
 Knowing you’re at the end of the phone in case anything goes wrong will be a huge relief to guests, and help you achieve a top star rating for communication.

-To get five stars for your vacation rental, you have to treat it no differently than if it were a luxury five-star hotel – particularly when it comes to cleaning.
-Any kind of dirt, grime, stains or even a few hairs left behind in sensitive areas (especially beds, toilets, showers and kitchens), will make guests squirm and will likely affect their review of your place.
+In order to get 5 stars for your vacation rental, you have to treat it no differently than if it were a luxury five-star hotel – particularly when it comes to cleaning.
+Any kind of dirt, grime, stains or even a few hairs left behind in sensitive areas (especially beds, toilets, showers, and kitchens), will make guests squirm and will likely affect their review of your place.

 The photos you upload of your property and its surrounding area are the most basic element that helps persuade guests your home is right for them.
 Photos that show nearby resorts as though that’s where the property is located (when in reality it’s not) are not going to help earn you positive reviews.

-Don’t be afraid to add captions to your images to describe what the photograph depicts and how far it is from your property – a “20-minute walk from XXX” and a “one-hour drive from XXX” will make all the difference.
+Don’t be afraid to add captions to your images to describe what the photograph depicts and how far it is from your property – a “20-minute walk from (your property name)” or a “one-hour drive from (your property name)” will make all the difference.
 Plus, guests won’t feel cheated when they arrive as they’ll know distances in advance.

 While owners need a set of house rules in place for worst-case scenarios and horror story guests, these should be made very clear from the listing – that is, before any booking has been made.
 If guests can only access a certain part of the house, tell them.
-If they can only use the washer/dryer mid-week, let them know.
-If trash only gets collected once a week, they’re not mind readers!
+If they can only use the washer/dryer mid-week or if the trash only gets collected once a week, let them know.

 This is more common for hosts who share their home whilst they are living in it, but a lack of privacy will get on any visitors’ nerves.
 Respect your guests’ boundaries.
-While you may be perfectly fine if guests walk into your room without knocking, they might not feel the same way.
 The same goes for loudness – keep noise to a minimum when you’re home the same time as your guests in order to help them feel comfortable, relaxed and able to have a nap after a busy day if needed.

-Most guests will understand why you haven’t done a full weekly shop before they arrive, but they will likely have some expectations of what will have been left for their use.
-This usually includes basic vacation rental amenities such as toilet paper, towels, cleaning products, shower gels and kitchen essentials like oils and spices.
+Most guests have some expectations of what will have been left for their use.
+This usually includes basic vacation rental amenities such as toilet paper, towels, cleaning products, shower gels and kitchen essentials such as coffee capsules.

-If, for example, you’re not going to provide enough toilet roll for the entire duration of the stay, be sure to note this in your listing and reiterate it again in your pre-departure email.
-Guests will appreciate the honesty so they can plan ahead, rather than run out of essential items in the middle of the night!
+If you’re not going to provide enough toilet roll for the entire duration of the stay, be sure to note this in your listing and reiterate it again in your pre-departure email.
+Guests will appreciate the honesty so they can plan ahead, rather than run out of essential items in the middle of the night